 - The possession, consumption, or furnishing of alcoholic beverages or controlled substances is prohibited in all classrooms.

-- Media Services, 541-737-2121, maintains and repairs all audio/video technology in a classroom.
-For immediate assistance, pickup up the help phone in the classroom for direct connection to the Media Services classroom help desk.
+- Academic Technologies, 541-737-2121, maintains and repairs all audio/video technology in a classroom.
+For immediate assistance, pickup up the help phone in the classroom for direct connection to the Academic Technologies help desk.

 - Facilities Services Work Coordination Center, 541-737-2969, handles classroom cleanliness, damage, lighting, seating, requests for lecterns, podiums or additional tables or chalk.